ibm-js/deliteful/docs/list/List.md

 <a name="store"></a>
 ### Store capabilities

-If the store the items are retrieved from is observable (see [dstore documentation](https://github.com/sitepen/dstore)), the widget will react to addition, deletion, move and update of the store content and refresh its rendering accordingly.
+If the store the items are retrieved from is trackable (see [dstore documentation](https://github.com/sitepen/dstore)), the widget will react to addition, deletion, move and update of the store content and refresh its rendering accordingly.

-If you do not specify which store to retrieve the items from, the widget creates a default observable in-memory store implementation that can be retrieved in the `store` property, as in the following example:
+If you do not specify which store to retrieve the items from, the widget creates a default trackable memory store that can be retrieved in the `store` property, as in the following example:

 ```js